mjacobus/mjacobus.github.io/_posts/2015-04-17-using-vim-as-a-php-ide.md

 There is probably much more, that I either dont remember or did not learn yet.

+### The dot command

+With the dot command you can repeat the last action

 ### Visual Mode

 - ```V``` - line wise selection